-Beyond the aesthetic qualities of Clyde Butcher’s work, what distinguishes his landscape photography from that of other well-known photographers are the incredibly detailed mural-sized prints he produces on fiber base silver gelatin paper.
-By carefully matching view camera format size to the subject matter photographed, Butcher is able to make prints measuring up to 5×9 feet that allow the viewer to more fully embrace the breadth and scope of the landscape as Butcher experienced it in the field.
+Beyond the aesthetic qualities of Clyde Butcher’s work, what distinguishes his landscape photography from that of other well-known photographers are the incredibly detailed mural-sized prints he produces on fiber-based silver gelatin paper.
+By carefully matching view camera format size to the subject matter photographed, Butcher can make prints measuring up to 5×9′ feet that allow the viewer to more fully embrace the breadth and scope of the landscape as Butcher experienced it in the field.

 CLYDE’S TECHNIQUES & EQUIPMENT Film Cameras

 Lenses Clyde uses a variety of interchangeable photographic lenses ranging in size from 35 mm to 1100 mm.
-Most of his lenses have a 90 – 120 degree angle of view.
-Some lenses which he uses in Florida are wide angle – in dense areas like the Everglades where things are so close to you.
-Whereas, longer lenses he will often use out west where objects are farther apart.
-On occasion he would use a telephoto lens such as the 1500mm lens on a medium format camera to capture bird shots (such as Red Shoulder Hawk, Whilden’s 4 to name a few.)
-These change relative of the format of film you are shooting too….
-A 210mm lens is a telephoto lens on a 4”x5” but a 210 (not the same lens just same “mm”) would be an extreme wide angle lens on a 12”x20”
+Most of his lenses have a 90 – 120-degree angle of view.
+Some lenses which he uses in Florida are wide-angle – useful in dense, lush areas like the Everglades.
+The longer lenses are useful for western scenes, where there is more space between geological features.
+On occasion, he has used telephoto lenses such as the 1500mm lens on a medium format camera to capture wildlife images (such the Whilden’s Pond and Big Cypress Gallery series).
+These are relative to the format of the film being used.
+A 210mm lens is considered a telephoto lens on a 4×5″ but a 210mm lens would be an extreme wide-angle lens on a 12×20″ camera.

 Tripods Surveyors tripod – Benbo Sanford & Davis